A Logic Programming Approach to Activity Recognition

+Numerous recognition systems have been proposed in the literature.
+In this section we focus on long-term activity (high-level) recognition systems that, similar to our approach, exhibit a formal, declarative semantics.

+A well-known system for activity recognition is the Chronicle Recognition System (CRS)\footnote{\urlBiBTeX{http://crs.elibel.tm.fr/}}.
+A `chronicle' can be seen as a long-term activity --- it is expressed in terms of a set of events (short-term activities in our example), linked together by time constraints, and, possibly, a set of context constraints.
+The language of CRS relies on a reified temporal logic, where propositional terms are related to time-points or other propositional terms.
+Time is considered as a linearly ordered discrete set of instants.
+The language includes predicates for persistence and event absence.
+Details about CRS may be found on the web page of the system and \cite{dousson07short}.

-CRS, therefore, cannot be directly used for behaviour recognition in video surveillance applications.
-Moreover, CRS cannot be directly used for behaviour recognition in any application requiring any form of spatial reasoning, or any other type of atemporal reasoning.
+The CRS language does not allow mathematical operators in the constraints of atemporal variables.
+Consequently, the computation of the distance between two people/objects cannot be computed.
+CRS, therefore, cannot be directly used for activity recognition in video surveillance applications.
+More generally, CRS cannot be directly used for activity recognition in applications requiring any form of spatial reasoning, or any other type of atemporal reasoning.
 These limitations could be overcome by developing a separate tool for atemporal reasoning that would be used by CRS whenever this form of reasoning was required.